anarchivist/nyac-2014-presentation/presentation.md

 <div role="note" class="note">
 In addition to a familiar search paradigm, we provide a few additional interfaces that allow users to find and interact with collections in new ways.
-The DPLA Timeline similarly uses available time information—year, month, day—to chart records related to a search over time.
+The DPLA Timeline uses available time information—year, month, day—to chart records related to a search over time.
 Using the red slider on the right, a user can capture a particular period of time that will display in the blue section at the bottom.
 Within this section, they can click on search results for a particular decade or a particular year (indicated by the vertical bars—longer bars have more results).
 This can make it easier for some users to browse large result sets.